aws-neuron/aws-neuron-sdk/general/nki/api/nki.kernels.rst

 -------------

-The source code of the kernels in the `neuronxcc.nki.kernels` namespace is available at the Github Repository `nki-samples <https://github.com/aws-neuron/nki-samples>`_.
+The source code of the kernels in the `neuronxcc.nki.kernels` namespace is available at the GitHub Repository `nki-samples <https://github.com/aws-neuron/nki-samples>`_.
 They are optimized kernels from the Neuron Team serving as samples.
 The repository also contains numeric tests, performance benchmarks, as well as scripts to use them in real models.